How do I join your efforts?

 To get started, on the homepage of our website (lettersagainstisolation.com), you will see a large gold/yellow box; please tell us a little about yourself and we will respond with a welcome email.
 You will receive the link to our sign-up web app.
 You will use the web app to indicate how many letters you are able to write and to which facility(ies) you will be sending them to.

 Please remember to check your junk folders and, for Gmail users, the Promotions tab, as sometimes LAI emails end up there, especially for new volunteers whose mail system might not recognize our address.

 How many letters should I write?

-We have no minimum or maximum requirements here at LAI - write as many or as few letters as you wish - and encourage your family members, friends and co-workers to join you!
+To ensure that everyone has a chance to write to a senior, we have a limit of 200 letters or cards per cycle per volunteer.
+By no means are we expecting you to write 200 letters though!
+Even writing a couple of letters is greatly appreciated - and encourage your family members, friends and co-workers to join you!
 You are under no obligation to write every week, as we want this to be a fun and relaxing volunteer opportunity...it shouldn’t feel like homework!